Hi, I’m Debora

 The Story of Sadako Sasaki

 In 1955 a Japanese girl named Sadako was diagnosed with leukemia at the age of twelve.
 Her cancer developed as a result of the radiation from the Hiroshima bombing in 1945 when she was 2 years old.
 In the hospital she learned of a legend where a wish would be granted to anyone who folded 1000 paper cranes.
 With the wish to be healed, Sadako began folding 1000 paper cranes, but only managed to complete 644 of her 1000 cranes.
-Even though Sadako died within a year of her diagnosis, her story lives to this day.
-Today there is a statue of Sadako holding a golden crane in the Hiroshima Peace Park in Japan.
+Even though Sadako died within a year of her diagnosis, her story lives to this day, and there is a statue of Sadako holding a golden crane in the Hiroshima Peace Park in Japan.

 The words, “This is our cry, this is our prayer, peace in the world” are inscribed at the bottom of the statue.